gzak/Unity.Mvc.Wcf/README.md

 }
 ```

-And your WCF service implemented the contract like this.
+And your WCF service implemented the contract like below.
 Let's also say it was hosted at http://localhost:1234/MyService.svc
 using basic HTTP binding